This is my personal take on how I manage, edit and share my photos from multiple sources in a single Lightroom Classic CC catalogue.

 - Select the files/folders that you will be importing.

-- Select “Don’t Import Suspected Duplicates”, which will remove the most common duplicates.
+- Tick the box “Don’t Import Suspected Duplicates”, which will remove the most common duplicates.

-- Select “Add to Collection” – name a new collection after the source of your import.
+- The choose “Add to Collection” – name a new collection after the source of your import.
 This will be great for cross checking samples.

 - Your photos are now available from the left side navigation – just adding the folder source to Lightroom.